BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     CMD_FREE_SLOT = 6,          // retrieves the next free slot in a container
     CMD_CREATE_PROFILE = 7,     // create a new profile
     CMD_DELETE_PROFILE = 8,     // delete a profile
-    CMD_COMPACT_PROFILE = 9,    // compact storage in eeprom for the current profile
+    CMD_ACTIVATE_PROFILE = 9,    // compact storage in eeprom for the current profile
-    CMD_LOG_VALUES = 0x0A,      // log values from the selected container
+    CMD_LOG_VALUES = 10,        // log values from the selected container
+    CMD_RESET = 11,             // reset the device
+    CMD_FREE_SLOT_ROOT = 12,    // find the next free slot in the root container

+    CMD_LIST_PROFILES = 14,     // list the define profile IDs

 Representation of IDs